Death-thekidd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the permission to the file hello as follows: Owner: no permission at all, Group: no permission at all, Other users: all the permissions.
 ## 9-John_Doe
 script that sets the mode of the file hello
+## 10-mirror_permissions
+script that sets the mode of the file hello the same as olleh’s mode.